joehrz/GPU-Laplacian-Solver/docs/SOLVERS_LECTURE.md

 4. **GPU Architecture Knowledge is Essential**: Understanding hardware leads to better optimization
 5. **Benchmarking Guides Decisions**: Always measure performance for your specific use case

 The field continues to evolve with new hardware capabilities and algorithmic innovations.
-The implementations presented here provide a solid foundation for both learning and production use, incorporating modern software engineering practices with high-performance computing techniques.
+The implementations presented here demonstrate modern software engineering practices combined with high-performance computing techniques, showcasing both fundamental concepts and advanced optimization strategies.

 ---